 Financial companies need to move to a new level of service and constantly improve the service in terms of personal online customer service.
 This is an important competitive advantage now because it builds customer loyalty.Find out more

 The increasing use of blockchain technology has led to the popularity of smart contracts and smart wallets.
-However, with higher convenience for the customers, security concerns for financial services have also multiplied.
+However, with higher convenience for the customers, data security concerns for financial services have also multiplied.
 Javelin identified that financial theft accounted for 56 billion USD in 2020.

 Illegal activities such as money laundering are also a major financial security concern for financial regulators worldwide, and they spend a lot to deploy effective anti-money laundering mechanisms.
-ML in fintech helps regulatory bodies detect money laundering activities quickly and take necessary measures.
+ML in FinTech helps regulatory bodies detect money laundering activities quickly and take necessary measures.

 Amazon Detective.
 Check it out!